Random walks on $\mathrm{Homeo}(S^1)$: Proof of the main results

 \begin{proof}[Proof of Corollary\ref{torchder}]~

-This is a consequence of Proposition \ref{contractible}.
-Every point $x$ has a contractible neighbourhood $I$, and there exists exactly one stationary ergodic probability measure such that $\mu_x(I)>0$ (at most one because of Proposition \ref{contractible}, and at least one because $\mu(I)>0$).
-Then, $x\mapsto \mu_x$ is locally constant, hence constant, and it is the only ergodic stationary probability measure supported on $(0,1)$, and hence is $\mu$. \end{proof}
+By Corollary \ref{mainR}, every point $x$ has a contractible neighbourhood $I$ (in the meaning given in Definition \ref{contracdef}), and then there exists exactly one stationary ergodic probability measure $\mu_x$ such that $\mu_x(I)>0$: at most one because of Lemma \ref{contractible}, and at least one because $\mu(I)$ is positive.

+Then, $x\mapsto \mu_x$ is constant on contractible intervals, hence is locally constant, hence constant.
+This constant is the only ergodic stationary probability measure supported on $(0,1)$, and necassarily is $\mu$. \end{proof}